Construction Management Plan Clause Samples

 Construction Management Plan.
 Provide a general outline of the construction management plan, including methods to monitor/control the Project and ensure a successful, on schedule completion:

 Construction Management Plan.
-In consultation with the District’s architect (“Architect”), the Construction Manager shall prepare a Construction Management Plan for the Project which shall establish the scope for the Project and the general basis for the sequence of contracting for construction of the Project.
+In consultation with the Architect of Record (“Architect”), the Construction Manager shall prepare a Construction Management Plan for the Project which shall establish the scope for the Project and the general basis for the sequence of contracting for construction of the Project.
 In preparation for this Construction Management plan, the Construction Manager shall evaluate the local construction market, the District’s schedule and budget goals for the Project, develop various alternative approaches, and make recommendations to the District.
 Upon approval by the District of the Construction Management Plan for the Project, the Construction Manager shall prepare the Construction Management Plan in final form.
 This document shall indicate the Project’s rationale and recommend the strategy for purchasing, construction, the various bid packages for Project, and a Master Project Schedule.

 Construction Management Plan.
 The Construction Management Plan as described in Schedule 18 (Technical Requirements) is specified in Appendix 2, as attached and forming part of this Schedule, and shall be amended or supplemented by the Contractor as required in accordance with Schedule 18 and in accordance with the procedure set out in Schedule 5 (Design and Plan Certification Process and Review Procedure).